-MamaEarth has partnered with the SankalpTaru Foundation for this initiative, where whenever a customer places an online order for their product, they initiate the process of planting a sapling and link it with the order.
+MamaEarth has partnered with the SankalpTaru Foundation for this initiative.
+Whenever a customer places an online order for their product, they initiate the process of planting a sapling and linking it with the order.
 The details of the plant along with the geographic location are shared by email and are available on their website.

 Clan Earth makes eco-sustainable carry products and lifestyle products using sustainable materials.
 Additionally, the manufacturing is done by unemployed and impoverished people who are given the training to make Clan Earth products.

 The Kolkatta-based company has partnered with Eden Reforestation, one of the world’s oldest reforestation organizations to plant 5 trees per bag bought by their customers.
 Apart from India, their partner organization has also planted trees in other countries as well like Nepal, Madagascar, Indonesia, and Kenya.

 In our interaction with Priyanka Mandal, co-founder of Clan Earth, she spoke about the reason for planting a tree for every product you buy at Clan Earth.